-What is the policy on cell phone usage?
+What is the policy on cell phone/headphone usage?

 You should have a cell phone with you in case of emergency, but phones are not to be used while riding (including for photography or video).
 They must be kept out of sight and not mounted on your bike.
+Headphones are strictly forbidden on A-SIG (and all NYCC) rides.
 Once you are clipped in, you are unavailable by cell phone until your group comes to a rest stop, when you can then check messages and make any calls.